wiseman-timelord/Qwen-Chatbot/README.md

 - **GPU Support**: Vulkan (binary download or compile), with GPU selection for multi CPU/GPU setups; CPU-only mode also supported.
 - **Research-Grade Tools**: RAG, web search, chunking, THINK-phase streaming, Markdown formatting, and file attachments.
 - **Text To Speech**: Kokoro TTS for realistic reading of output, filtered of symbols/tags/thinking appropriately.
+- **Speech To Text**: Whisper_Faster for fast STT, which seem to work in basic when talk with hand cupped to microphone speaking clear/calm.
+- **Models Library**: Sets Library folder, then program search the folder/subfolders in location for "Ggufs" but not "mmproj", and list.
 - **Common File Support**: Handles `.bat`, `.py`, `.ps1`, `.txt`, `.json`, `.yaml`, `.psd1`, `.xaml`, and other common formats.
 - **Configurable Context**: Set model context to 8192-138072, and batch output to 256-8192.
 - **Enhanced Interface Controls**: Load/unload models, manage sessions, shutdown, and configure settings.